AdmiralGama/GrappleCube/README.md

 ## Outline

-* Super simple controls and style
+* Super simple controls and art style
 * Character is just a cube
 * Only control is grappling (point and click/hold)
 * Complexity is added by environment and levels